Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## PriceBuilder
+## Price builder

 [comment]: <> (StringsToPriceExtension)

 ![Price builder](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceBuilder.png "[Price builder]")

-This extension is used to map an several attributes containing price data to a PIM price field attribute.
+This extension is used to map several attributes containing price data to a PIM price field attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
 The price to be mapped is composed of different source attributes.
 By the source attributes, define:
   - the tax class
   - the base price
   - the currency